 The Lid/Lpp reference points as defined in [23.271 Rel-10] do not have any instantiation in MLS V1.3.The OMA Mobile Location Service V1.3 (MLS V1.3) will benefit the industry widely and not only 3GPP and more requirements have been added as needed for wireless technologies besides GSM and UMTS.
 One example of such an added requirement is the support of L3 interface in “TIA/EIA-41-D Location Services Enhancements” [3GPP2 X.S0002-0 V2.0].

-Figure 1 shows an architectural diagram of MLS, its components and interfaces.

-Figure 2 shows an architectural diagram of relevant components and interfaces in SUPL.